obynio/certbot-plugin-gandi/README.md

 > I have a warning telling me `Plugin legacy name certbot-plugin-gandi:dns may be removed in a future version.
 Please use dns instead.`

 Certbot had moved to remove 3rd party plugins prefixes since v1.7.0.
 Please switch to the new configuration format and remove any used prefix-based configuration.
-For the time being, you can still use prefixes, but if you do so and keep using prefix-based cli arguments, stay consistent and use prefix-based configuration in the ini file.

 > Why do you keep this plugin a third-party plugin ?
 Just merge it with certbot ?